rjmackay/rjmackay.github.com/_posts/2017-04-23-adding-optional-parameters-in-lumen-routes.md

 I've been working on migrating [Ushahidi](https://www.ushahidi.com) from [Kohana](https://kohanaframework.org/) to [Lumen](https://lumen.laravel.com) recently.
 Lumen uses a [FastRoute](https://github.com/nikic/FastRoute) instead of Laravels core router.
 This is faster than the core route, but also more limited.

-Initially reading the [documentation](https://lumen.laravel.com/docs/5.4/routing) it appears not to support optional URL parameters.
+Initially reading the [documentation](https://lumen.laravel.com/docs/5.4/routing) ~~it appears not to support optional URL parameters~~ **Optional URL parameters are now included in the routing docs**.
 But digging into the Fast Route docs it turns out there is some support:

 <blockquote>